-Macros can be stored in the 20 dedicated buttons above the trackball, and there is also a Macro button window which can be shown in the workspace.
-The macro buttons correspond to the first 20 macros in the window.
-You can also store macros on the grey palette buttons on the top preset playbacks.
+Macros can be stored in the dedicated buttons on the top right of the panel, on the grey handle buttons, and in the Macro button window which can be shown in the workspace.
+The top right panel macro buttons correspond to the first 20 macros in the window (10 on Tiger Touch).